aimxhaisse/geo-backtracer/doc/perf.md

 - this experiment shows different performances due to the number of shards (we used 16), higher QPS can be achieved by increasing it and approaching a load of 30, however, having slack is better.
+- getting timeline of a non-existing user takes 2 seconds,
+- solving 120 correlations takes about 30 minutes, and is CPU bound.